 (B) no deposits or withdrawals may be made to or from the Customs Forfeiture Fund pursuant to section 613A of the Tariff Act of 1930 (19 U.S.C.
-1613b); and to property transferred under this section or under section 616 of the Tariff Act of 1930 (19 U.S.C.
-1616a) if such action is based on an act or omission occurring after the transfer.
+1613b); and

 (2) any funds in the Customs Forfeiture Fund and any obligations of the Customs Forfeiture Fund on the effective date of the Treasury Forfeiture Act of 1992, shall be transferred to the Fund and all administrative costs of such transfer shall be paid for out of the Fund.